Learn how V0LT protects your privacy!

 Information Collected Summary

 Description: V0LT collects very little information about you, but there are still certain things that must be collected in order to run the website, and specific services that you may choose to use.
 This graphic explains what information is collected and how it is handled.
+The font color just makes it easier to quickly distinguish between each line, and has no meaning itself.
+The indicator light in front of each line indicates whether or not the characteristic is a bad or good thing, for people who aren't as technically adept.
+Green indicates good, yellow indicates that it's not perfect, but not concerning, and red indicates something that you should take note of and be careful with.

 If you have any questions about how your data, V0LT's security measures, or anything else, don't hesitate to contact me.
 You can send me a message using the V0LT messaging system (My username is cvieira), or you can send an email at firstname.lastname@example.org.
 If privacy is a big concern, I am open to using PGP over email, or a secure message client like Signal.